 The Department of Economics and Related Studies ranks jointly in the top 10 for impact and is joint 14th for research in the UK - according to the Times Higher Education’s ranking of the latest REF results (2021).

 In this course, you will complete three modules to the value of 20 credits each.
-These will be combined with the modules you completed for your PGCert and PGDip Health Economics for Health Care Professionals to make the 180 credits you need to obtain the Masters qualification.
+These will be combined with the modules you completed for your PGDip Health Economics for Health Care Professionals and Policymakers to make the 180 credits you need to obtain the Masters qualification.

-Our health economics distance learning modules run on varying semester dates:
+Our health economics distance learning modules run on the following term dates:

 Assessing the Impact of Medical Technologies on Health